pablogsIO/PGLevelIndicator/README.md

 ```

-- And finally, add to the main view
+- And finally, add the levelIndicator to the main view

 ```swift
 self.view.addSubview(levelIndicator!)